phetsims/ratio-and-proportion/doc/implementation-notes.md

 ### Fitness

 An algorithm is used to determine how accurate the current ratio is to the target ratio.
-We call this fitness, see `ratioFitnessProperty`.
+We call this "fitness", see `ratioFitnessProperty`.
 This algorithm went through a lot of prototyping (see https://github.com/phetsims/ratio-and-proportion/issues/14).
 The algorithm that is used predominately takes into consideration the visual/spacial distance that the consequent hand can travel from the "in proportion" state (see below) , before being "far from proportion".
 When the tick marks are showing 0-10, the consequent can move two tick marks away from the "in proportion" value before the `ratioFitnessProperty` is 0.
 Because of the relationship ratio terms have, the antecedent value's distance between being in-proportion and far-from proportion varies based on the target ratio.
-The fitness algorithm is based euclidean distance between two points, the current ratio and the target ratio.
+The fitness algorithm is based on the euclidean distance between two points, the current ratio and the target ratio.
 These points are calculated by using the current ratio to get a function with an inverse slope to the function of the target ratio.
 See `RAPModel.calculateFitness()` for details.

 ## Model states

-Below is a list of multiple states the the model is in.
+Below is a list of multiple states that the model is in.
 In addition to explaining how the sim can get into this state, there is a list of the output modalities that are occur in this state.

 ### In Proportion